ispeters/async_scope/asyncscope.md

 scoped work to a new scheduler).

 We learned that making each component own a distinct responsibility will minimize the confusion and increase the structured concurrency adoption rate.
-The above example was an intuitive use of async_scope because the concept of a “scoped executor” was familiar to many engineers and is a popular async pattern in other programming languages.
+The above example was an intuitive use of `async_scope` because the concept of a "scoped executor" was familiar to many engineers and is a popular async pattern in other programming languages.
-However, the above design abstracted away some of the APIs in async_scope that explicitly asked for a scheduler, which would have helped challenge the assumption engineers made about async_scope being an instance of a “scoped executor”.
+However, the above design abstracted away some of the APIs in `async_scope` that explicitly asked for a scheduler, which would have helped challenge the assumption engineers made about `async_scope` being an instance of a "scoped executor".

 Cancellation was an unfamiliar topic for engineers within the context of asynchronous programming.
 The `v1::async_scope` provided both `cleanup()` and `complete()` to give engineers the freedom to decide between canceling